barbazul/1kfa/mod_guide_gm.md

 > breakfast food to paint the picture]
 >
 > Following the trail of clues, you came to the locked gate to the yard
-> behind Sarrukan's estate.
-Sarrukan was a powerful player in _ 's (city name)
+> behind Sarukkan's estate.
+Sarukkan was a powerful player in _ 's (city name)
 > noble circles, but not much was known of him.
 >
 > After jumping the wall, you didn't get much farther before you were